Electronic Communication Also

-“Go Paperless”, “Go Green” and “Save Trees” are common messages seen these days as many organisations encourage their customers to switch to electronic transactions and communications.
+“Go Paperless”, “Go Green” and “Save Trees” are common messages as many organisations encourage their customers to switch to electronic transactions and communications.
 But are these appeals based on fact?

-These sort of messages give the impression that electronic communication is more environmentally friendly than traditional, paper-based communication.
-But it is very difficult to make such a statement without considering the full lifetime of those different mediums.
+These sorts of messages give the impression that electronic communication is more environmentally friendly than paper-based communication.
+But it is very difficult to make such statements without considering the full lifetime of those different mediums.

-As has been discussed throughout this booklet, paper is a uniquely renewable and sustainable product.
-The main raw material, wood, is grown and harvested in a carefully controlled and sustainable way – so sustainable, in fact, that European forests, where most of the raw material comes from, have grown by an area the size of Switzerland in just 10 years.6
+Paper is a uniquely renewable and sustainable product.
+The main raw material, wood, is grown and harvested in a carefully controlled and sustainable way – so sustainable, in fact, that European forests, where most of the raw material comes from, have grown by an area the size of Switzerland in just 15 years.